qdeconinck/sigcomm20_mptp_tutorial/tutorial.md

    |-------- 20 Mbps, 100 ms RTT --------|
 ```

+On this network, the client will perform a HTTP GET request to the server for a file of varying size.
+The experiences files are located in the folder `/tutorial/02_scheduler/http`.

 Our runs returned the following results (in seconds).
 Yours might be different (try to run them several times), but the overal trend (and its explaination) should be similar.